SkyCooper/emojiWorldReact/README.md

 ## Notes

-- Step 1: Create React App using `npx create-react-app image-gallery`
+- Step 1: Create React App using `npx create-react-app emoji-world`

-- Step 2: For images you can use [Images](./src/helper/data.js).
+- Step 2: For data you can use [`emoji.json`](./src/components/data/emoji.json).

 - Step 3: Push your application into your own public repo on Github